Godstone: Governance

-There is one representative on Surrey County Council, Chris Farr who is an Independent.
+Local administration is divided between Surrey County Council, where Godstone is represented by one councillor, Chris Farr who is an Independent; and Tandridge District Council, where Godstone has three councillors:

-There are three representatives on Tandridge District Council:

 There is also a parish council with 9 members.

 Demography and housing

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 The proportion of households in the civil parish who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).

 Nearest settlements

 2009 E. coli outbreak

 In 2009, 93 people were infected by an outbreak of the E. coli bacteria at Godstone Farm, liability for which the farm subsequently accepted.